csrvnkmr/WhatsApp-to-DB/README.md

 Schema & Security: AI calls GetSchemaForModule.
 The system appends a Mandatory Filter (e.g., WHERE SalesPersonID = 277).

-SQL Interception: The ISqlInterceptor verifies the WHERE clause is present.
+SQL Interception: The ISqlInterceptor can be used for final verification of SQL.

 Results: Dapper executes the query and returns JSON to the AI for a natural language response.

 ## ⚙️ Setup & Configuration

 Schema Prompts: Found in the /prompts folder.
-These map your database views to natural language descriptions.
+These map your database schema to natural language descriptions.

 appsettings.json: